Kyle Tucker Player Props: Astros vs. Angels

 Kyle Tucker At The Plate

-- He has homered in seven games this year (13.0%), homering in 3.1% of his chances at the plate.
+- Looking at the 55 games he has played this season, he's homered in seven of them (12.7%), and in 3.1% of his trips to the plate.

-- Tucker has picked up an RBI in 40.7% of his games this year, with more than one RBI in 16.7% of his games.
-He has also plated three or more runs in two contests.
+- Tucker has had at least one RBI in 40.0% of his games this season (22 of 55), with more than one RBI nine times (16.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.